Rampage (2018 film): Plot

-They arrive to find George and Ralph tearing through the city as the military struggles to stop them.
-The crisis worsens when the mutated alligator, Lizzie, joins the duo.
-Planning to steal an antidote to turn the animals back to normal, Davis and Kate infiltrate Energyne's base of operations at the tower and take several vials of it, but are caught by the Wydens as Claire reveals that the antidote only eliminates the animals' enhanced aggressiveness rather than reversing the pathogen's effects altogether and shoots Davis, but he survives.
+Davis and Kate arrive to find George and Ralph tearing through Chicago as the military struggles to stop them; the situation worsens when Lizzie joins the duo.
+Planning to steal an antidote to turn the animals back to normal, Davis and Kate infiltrate Energyne's base of operations at the tower, but are caught by the Wydens as Claire reveals that the antidote only eliminates the animals' enhanced aggression rather than reversing all of the pathogen's effects.
 When George climbs to the top of the tower, Claire orders Davis to distract him while she attempts to escape with Kate at gunpoint.
-Kate slips a vial into Claire's handbag and pushes her toward George, who swallows her whole along with the vial, returning him to his former personality.
-Down below, Russell takes incriminating evidence from Brett and allows him to escape, only for Brett to be crushed to death by falling debris upon exiting the building.
-As the damaged tower topples, Davis and Kate survive by crash-landing a helicopter on the Federal Plaza.
+Kate slips a vial of the antidote into Claire's handbag and has George swallow her whole along with it, restoring his former personality.
+Harvey takes incriminating evidence from Brett and allows him to escape, but Brett is crushed to death by falling debris.
+As the damaged tower topples, Davis and Kate survive by crash-landing the nearby helicopter on the Federal Plaza.

-Davis stays to help George defeat the other animals, while Kate and Russell rush to prevent the military from deploying a GBU-43/B MOAB against them.
-As George battles Ralph and Lizzie, Davis tricks Ralph into advancing towards Lizzie, who kills Ralph by biting off his head.
-Lizzie overpowers George, but Davis use grenades and the machine gun and missiles of a downed AH-64 Apache helicopter on her in an attempt to injure her, which leaves her unscathed.
-Lizzie destroys the helicopter and corners Davis, but is stabbed in the eye by George with a rebar that nearly impaled him, killing her.
-With the threat neutralized, the airstrike is aborted, as Davis is joined by his allies to help rescue civilians.
+Davis stays to help George defeat the other animals, while Kate and Harvey rush to prevent the military from deploying a GBU-43/B MOAB against them.
+During their confrontation, Davis tricks Ralph into attacking Lizzie, who decapitates him, and George ultimately manages to vanquish Lizzie by stabbing her in the eye with a broken rebar.
+With the threat neutralized, the airstrike is aborted and Davis is joined by his allies in rescuing civilians.